nishamuktewar/techtree/20180208-triage/reinforcement_learning.md

 - RL trains an agent to learn a policy(set of actions) that maximizes a cumulative reward.
 To do this we map state-action pairs to the reward we expect them to produce with a Q function.
 We find the best policy by choosing an action that maximizes Q at each state.

 - Deep RL generally means using neural nets to approximate the Q function or a variant of it.
 By doing so it is learning the mapping between state-action pairs to rewards.
-Example: if the state is an image, a conv net can learn that we get a reward of 5 by jumping and a reward of 0 by running.
+Example: if the state is an image, a conv net can learn that we get a reward of 5 by jumping and a reward of 0 by running while in that state.

 ## Prototype ideas
-- Need a simulator.
-Examples are Anylogic (supply chain), Gazebo (robotics)
+- We need a simulator to create a world.
+Agent based models can be used to simulate this "world".
+Examples are Anylogic (supply chain) and Gazebo (robotics)
-- Optimal policy for sales agents (hard to simulate)
+- Optimal policy for sales agents (we need data to model customer behavior)
 - Optimal inventory levels (supply chain simulator, easier to build and define)
-- NLP using DRL
+- NLP using Deep RL

 ## Papers